Review your Home Loan

 Refixing your lending

-In general terms, this means that a 1-2 year fix will likely allow you to take advantage of dropping rates in 6-12 months' time.
-However, it’s really important to consider your own situation and budget when making this decision, as the certainty of payment may be more important for you.
+In general terms, this means 1-2 year rates are becoming more favored as rates are still decreasing, albeit more slowly, but it's really important to get some advice fit for your situation and budget when making this decision, as the certainty of payment may be more important for you.

-For a more detailed chat on the current economy and our opinion on how this affects mortgage rates, have a look at our video.
+For a more detailed chat on the current economy and our opinion on how this affects mortgage rates, have a look at our video above.

 Most banks will send you an email 45-60 days before your rate or interest-only period is due to expire, and the majority of the time, these are competitive and in line with what we’d expect from other lenders.